zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 4. What Azure service would provide a lightweight, serverless API solution for retrieving policy documents from Azure blob storage?

 5. How would you secure sensitive information used by the website and APIs?
 Be specific on the Azure Service used, how you would configure it, and how the web or API logic would retrieve its secrets at run time.

-6. What recommendations can you make to help Contoso manage its API inventory as it grows in the future?
-Are there services in Azure that can provide a proof of concept _API Store_ experience now and serve as path to development in the future?

 _Data management_